Valerie Benka, MS, MPP

 She has published in the Journal of the American Veterinary Medical Association, Journal of Feline Medicine & Surgery, EcoHealth, and Humans and Animals: A Geography of Co-existence.

-Ms. Benka lives in Ann Arbor, Michigan, with her husband, cats, and dog.
+Ms. Benka lives in Ann Arbor, Michigan, with her husband, son, cat, and dog.